hiyouga/LLaMA-Factory/data/README.md

 ]
 ```

-Regarding the above dataset, the description in `dataset_info.json` should be:
+Regarding the above dataset, the *dataset description* in `dataset_info.json` should be:

 ```json
 "dataset_name": {